 Retail licences are issued by the Commission under Part 2 of the EI Act and allow the Commission to impose terms and conditions on licence holders.
-While there is no requirement that retailers be issued with licences containing the same terms and conditions, this has been our practice wherever possible.
+Whilst there is no requirement for retailers to be issued with licences containing the same terms and conditions, this has been the Commission's practice wherever possible.

-Due to the introduction of flexible pricing, we consider it prudent to insert the following conditions in Electricity Retail Licences to reflect the obligations and intent of the Order.
-We seek stakeholder's views on the following amendments.
+Due to the introduction of flexible pricing, the Commission considered it prudent to insert the following conditions into Electricity Retail Licences to reflect the obligations and intent of the Order.

-4.1 New licences issues after 1 July 2013
+4.1 New licences issued after 1 July 2013